OffchainLabs/eth-pos-devnet/README.md

 # Available Features

+- Starts from the Capella Ethereum hard fork
 - The network launches with a [Validator Deposit Contract](https://github.com/ethereum/consensus-specs/blob/dev/solidity_deposit_contract/deposit_contract.sol) deployed at address `0x4242424242424242424242424242424242424242`.
 This can be used to onboard new validators into the network by depositing 32 ETH into the contract
 - The default account used in the go-ethereum node is address `0x123463a4b065722e99115d6c222f267d9cabb524` which comes seeded with ETH for use in the network.
 This can be used to send transactions, deploy contracts, and more
 - The default account, `0x123463a4b065722e99115d6c222f267d9cabb524` is also set as the fee recipient for transaction fees proposed validators in Prysm.
 This address will be receiving the fees of all proposer activity